Cliffback/Complete-Fire-Red-Upgrade-macOS-arm64/README.md

 ## Note
 This is a fork of the original repo, with the intention of making it compile on my (arm64) Mac, and it seems to work fine now.
 I have compiled grit and wav2agb to run natively (also available in forks on my Github page), but mid2agb is a closed source program, so that is run through wine.
+To avoid fixme warnings with wine, set WINEDEBUG="fixme-all" either permanently in your .zprofile or just paste it in the terminal before running the script.

 ## Prerequisites:
 * Wine: `brew install --cask --no-quarantine wine-stable`

 # Complete Fire Red Upgrade